 Mr. Evans is the agent designated under the Digital Millennium Copyright Act, P.L.
 105-304.

-Any questions about the process should be directed to the Office of Community Standards and Student Ethics at 479-575-5170.
+Any questions about the process should be directed to the Office of Student Accountability at 479-575-5170.

 Resources on Copyright Law